Must-experience saunas in Lakeland

 Credits: Laura Vanzo

-Bonus tip: Art Sauna
+Bonus tip: Art Sauna, Mänttä-Vilppula

 One the latest additions to the bustling Finnish public sauna scene is the Serlachius Museums’ new Art Sauna.
 This architectural masterpiece is located in Lakeland's Mänttä-Vilppula area, and stands on the shore of Serlachius Museum Gösta.
 The name Art Sauna is appropriate for this unique sauna, which houses both art and design.